-Scup grow slowly, up to 1-1/2 feet long and 3 pounds.
+Scup grow slowly, up to about 20 inches long and 4 pounds.
 They can live a relatively long time, up to about 20 years.
 Scup are able to reproduce when they reach age 2, when they’re about 8 inches long.
 They spawn over weedy or sandy areas in southern New England from Massachusetts Bay south to the New York Bight from May through August, with peak activity in June.
 Individual scup spawn once a year.
 Scientists believe scup spawn in the morning, unlike most fish that spawn at night.
 Females release an average of 7,000 eggs, which are fertilized externally.

 Scup are browsers – they nibble on invertebrates that live on the ocean bottom.
 They’re able to grasp food with their incisors and crush hard-shelled animals with their strong molars.
-A variety of plankton-eaters, including medusae, crustaceans, and fish, prey on scup larvae.
-A variety of fish and shorebirds prey on juveniles and adult scup.
+A variety of plankton-eaters—such as medusae, crustaceans, and fish—prey on scup larvae.
+A number of fish and shorebirds prey on juvenile and adult scup.

 Scup are deep-bodied (deeper from back to belly than they are wide) and dusky brown with bright silvery reflections below and spiny fins.
 Adult fins are mottled with dark brown, and young scup fins may be faintly barred.
 Scup’s front teeth are very narrow, almost conical, and they have two rows of molars in the upper jaw.
 Longspine porgy look similar to scup, but can be easily identified by the elongated spines on their backs.

 Scientists from NOAA’s Northeast Fisheries Science Center conduct bottom trawl surveys annually in the spring and fall in waters just south of Cape Hatteras to Canadian waters.
-Results from these surveys, along with data from state- and university-run surveys, help them estimate the abundance of scup and other species in the Mid-Atlantic and New England.
+Results from these surveys, along with data from surveys run by states and universities, and catch data from the commercial and recreational fisheries, help them estimate the abundance of scup and other species in the Mid-Atlantic and New England.

-With greatly improved reproduction and survival rates, and low fishing rates since 1998, Mid-Atlantic spawning stock biomass (a measure of the amount of scup able to reproduce) has steadily increased since the mid-1990s, up to 186,262 metric tons in 2010, well above the target level of 92,044 metric tons.
+With greatly improved reproduction and survival rates, and low fishing rates since 1998, Mid-Atlantic spawning stock biomass (a measure of the amount of scup able to reproduce) has steadily increased since the mid-1990s, up to about 190,000 metric tons in 2012.
+This is well above the target level of 92,044 metric tons.

-With the fishing industry, the Northeast Fisheries Science Center runs a Scup Tagging Cooperative Research Program to examine the movement patterns of scup, incorporate fishermen’s knowledge into fish stock research, and estimate the amount of scup removed by fishing.
-The Center’s Fishery Observer Program has collected information on landings and discards in the commercial scup fishery for over 20 years.
+The Northeast Fisheries Science Center’s Fishery Observer Program has collected information on landings and discards in the commercial scup fishery for more than 20 years.

-About 75 percent of the commercial harvest of scup is caught with otter trawls.
+The commercial fishery accounts for about 80 percent of the total catch of scup.
+About 75 percent of commercial scup landings are caught with otter trawls.
 Otter trawls tow a cone-shaped net along the seafloor.
 Large, rectangular doors keep the wide mouth of the net open.
 The catch is gathered in the narrow, “cod end” of the net.